 To operate a motorboat or sailboat in Arkansas, a boating education course is mandatory for anyone born on or after January 1, 1986.

-But it’s recommended every one, regardless of age, take a boating education course who plans to operate a motorboat, sailboat, canoe, or kayak.
+But it’s recommended that everyone, regardless of age, take a boating education course if they plan to operate a motorboat, sailboat, canoe, or kayak.

 You can sign up online for an Arkansas Boater’s Education Course.